Hero Image

 Low risk

-“On this site, there were many hard-to-reach areas that require repair and as a result, certain locations were physically inaccessible.
-The use of the drones and Trendspek’s model minimised the need to bring in mobile plant equipment and mitigated the associated risks.”
+“There were many hard-to-reach areas that required repair and certain locations that were physically inaccessible.
+Using drones and Trendspek minimised the need to bring in mobile plant equipment and mitigated the associated risks.”

-What made Trendspek the best and safest option for your inspection?
+What made Trendspek the best option for your inspection?

 On this site, there were many hard-to-reach areas that require repair and as a result, certain locations were physically inaccessible.
 The use of the drones and Trendspek’s model minimised the need to bring in mobile plant equipment and mitigated the associated risks.